-- we do not make assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the student's disability without further exploration. - we consider that students with SEN and disabilities may be disproportionally impacted by behaviours such as bullying, without outwardly showing any signs.

-• communication barriers do not prevent us from gaining the students views and we will be creative in overcoming any potential difficulties.
+- we do not make assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the student's disability without further exploration. - we consider that students with SEN and disabilities may be disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - communication barriers do not prevent us from gaining the students views and we will be creative in overcoming any potential difficulties.

 We refer to guidance on Reducing the need for Restraint and restrictive intervention in regards to supporting students with learning disabilities, autistic spectrum conditions and mental health difficulties who are at risk of restrictive intervention.
-We also signpost families to Bolton's SEND local Offer
+We also signpost families to Bolton's SEND local Offer and refer to SEND Code of Practice 0-25yrs, and Supporting Pupils with Medical Conditions.

-See our SEND policy
+See our SEND policy.

-THE CHILD'S VOICE
+THE CHILD'S VOICE AND DAILY LIVED EXPERIENCES

 We are proactive and take positive steps to inform students of their rights to safety and protection and the options available to express their fears or concerns.
-We have systems in place to ascertain our students wishes and feelings.
-Where there is a safeguarding concern will seek the wishes of the child.
+We have systems in place to ascertain our students wishes and feelings and understand their daily lived experiences.
+Where there is a safeguarding concern, we seek the views of the child.
 All our systems operate with the children's best interests at heart.
 Tools and resources are available here.